The Simple “Why Us” Essay Strategy that Works

 Some schools have both Why Us and Why Major essays.
 In that case, be sure to have separate content for each.
 Your Why Major essay can tell your “Intellectual Origin” story — we show you how below — while your Why Us essay should focus more on academic fit.

-Time to get dolled up.
-You’re about to go on a Why Us date and first impressions matter.
-Specifically, the thing colleges most care about are your academic interests.
+First impressions matter, and the thing most colleges care about are your academic interests.
 What does this prospect hope to learn by attending college?
 That’s why every Why Us essay needs an exciting academic answer.

-(By the way, this key aspect of Why Us aligns with Intellectual Curiosity, one of the 5 traits colleges look for in applicants.
-If you’ve done your application brainstorming through our module, you may have some good anecdotes to start with already.)
+(By the way, this key aspect of Why Us aligns with Intellectual Curiosity, one of the 5 traits colleges look for in applicants.)

 Sure.
 But maybe academics aren’t your forte.
 Or maybe they are your forte, but you’re not really sure what you want to major in yet.

 We can assure you that you should always be yourself.
-When you try to pretty up your actual interests, you come off as inauthentic, and worse — bland.
-Second, if you’re interested in going to college, you do have compelling academic interests.
-These next 5 exercises will prove it to you.
+When you try to write about what you think colleges want to hear, rather than your actual interests, you come off as inauthentic and bland.
+If you are interested in going to college, ou do have compelling academic interests.
+The next 5 exercises will prove it to you!

 1. Begin by brainstorming your academic interests